Bolero (1984 film): Plot

 Set in the 1920s, Ayre "Mac" MacGillvary is a virginal 23-year-old young American who graduates from an exclusive British college.
-An orphan heiress to a vast fortune, Ayre is determined to find the right man for her first sexual encounter wherever he might be in the world.
+An orphan heiress to a vast fortune, Mac is determined to find the right man for her first sexual encounter wherever he might be in the world.
 Rich enough not to venture forth alone, she brings along her best friend Catalina and the family chauffeur Cotton.

-Ayre first travels to Morocco where she meets an ideal lover, an Arab sheik who offers to deflower her.
+Mac first travels to Morocco where she meets an ideal lover, an Arab sheik who offers to deflower her.
 He takes her away in his private airplane to an oasis in the desert, but reveals that while he is a sheik, he was actually raised with an English nanny and educated at Oxford with an interest in poetry.
 During foreplay, while rubbing her nude body with honey, he falls asleep almost immediately.
-Giving up on the sheik, Ayre goes on to Spain, where she meets the toreador Angel Sacristan, and sets out to seduce him.
-Into this group comes Paloma, a 14-year-old local Gypsy girl whom Ayre and Catalina take under their wing.
-A minor subplot involves Catalina meeting and pursuing Ayre's lawyer, Robert Stewart, a kilt-wearing Scotsman whom Catalina chooses to deflower her.
+Giving up on the sheik, Mac goes on to Spain, where she meets the bullfighter Angel Sacristan, and sets out to seduce him.
+Into this group comes Paloma, a 14-year-old local Gypsy girl whom Mac and Catalina take under their wing.
+A minor subplot involves Catalina meeting and pursuing Mac's lawyer, Robert Stewart, a kilt-wearing Scotsman whom Catalina chooses to deflower her.

-After several days of courtship and flirting, Angel makes love to Ayre one morning and he manages to stay awake.
-Unfortunately, after Ayre has succeeded in her quest to lose her virginity, Angel is gored while bullfighting the next day.
+After several days of courtship and flirting, Angel has sex with Mac one morning and he manages to stay awake.
+Unfortunately, after Mac has succeeded in her quest to lose her virginity, Angel is gored while bullfighting the next day.

-The injury leaves Angel unable to perform in the bedroom, and so Ayre makes it her mission in life to see to his recovery.
+The injury leaves Angel unable to perform in the bedroom, and so Mac makes it her mission in life to see to his recovery.
 Along the way, she takes up bullfighting herself as a way of getting her despondent lover motivated to stop moping.
-During this, the Arab sheik flies to Spain to abduct Ayre, but she manages to convince him that she has already lost her virginity and he lets her go.
+During this, the Arab sheik flies to Spain to abduct Mac.
+As Cotton attempts to stop the plane, she attempts to convince the sheik that she has already lost her virginity.
+When the sheik declines to let her go, as the two are already airborne, Mac instead bluffs him by flattering and says that she is selfish too, like the sheik, and successfully escapes from his plane.

-Eventually, Ayre is successful in aiding Angel to full recovery which leads to a climactic lovemaking session between them.
-Finally, Ayre and Angel get married at a local church.
+Eventually, Mac is successful in aiding Angel to full recovery which leads to a climactic sex session between them.
+Finally, Mac and Angel get married at a local church.